APorkolab/BibleVerse/README.md

 The front-end of the application was actually created by Dr. Ádám Porkoláb (https://www.porkolab.digital).
 Other software by the author and the source code of this application can be downloaded from GitHub ([https://github.com/APorkolab](https://github.com/APorkolab)).

-The application can be downloaded from:
+This application is capable of the following:

  - display random verse(s),
  - quick selection and retrieval of known verse,